spacelift-io/user-documentation/docs/integrations/source-control/github.md

 In order to spare you the need to separately manage access to Spacelift, you can reuse GitHub's native teams.
 If you're using GitHub as your identity provider (which is the default), upon login, Spacelift uses GitHub API to determine organization membership level and team membership within an organization and persists it in the session token which is valid for one hour.
 Based on that you can set up [login policies](../../concepts/policy/login-policy.md) to determine who can log in to your Spacelift account, and [stack access policies](../../concepts/policy/stack-access-policy.md) that can grant an appropriate level of access to individual [Stacks](../../concepts/stack/).

-{% hint style="info" %}
+!!! info
     The list of teams is empty for individual/private GitHub accounts.
-{% endhint %}

 ## Notifications